Human enzyme makes antiviral small molecule

-The quest to design new antiviral drugs may have missed an important source—the human body.
-Biochemists at Albert Einstein College of Medicine and Pennsylvania State University have discovered that organisms, including fish, birds, and humans, express an enzyme that produces a small molecule that inhibits the replication of several viruses, including Zika virus.
+The quest to design new antiviral drugs may have missed an important source: the human body.
+A team of researchers has discovered that humans express an enzyme that produces a small molecule that inhibits the replication of several viruses, including Zika virus.
 The molecule could provide a scaffold for new drugs against infectious diseases, the researchers say (Nature 2018, DOI: 10.1038/s41586-018-0238-4).

 When fish, birds, and mammals get infected by a virus, one of the genes that turns on to help fight off the invader is Viperin.
 But scientists didn’t know the source of the gene’s antiviral activity.
 Although they were aware that the gene encodes an enzyme, little was known about the reactions it catalyzed.

-Tyler Grove and Steven Almo at Albert Einstein College of Medicine decided to collaborate with Jamie Arnold and Craig Cameron at Penn State to investigate the enzyme’s activity.
-The enzyme uses S-adenosyl methionine (SAM) to catalyze electron transfer reactions and make radical species.
-The researchers found that one reaction it catalyzes is the dehydration of cytidine triphosphate (CTP).
+Tyler Grove and Steven Almo at Albert Einstein College of Medicine decided to collaborate with Jamie Arnold and Craig Cameron at Pennsylvania State University to investigate the enzyme’s activity.
+The enzyme uses S-adenosyl methionine (SAM) to catalyze electron transfers and make radical species.
+The team found that one reaction it catalyzes is the dehydration of cytidine triphosphate (CTP).

 The resulting small molecule, 3′-deoxy-3′,4′-didehydro-CTP (ddhCTP), looks like existing antiviral drugs that disrupt the replication of some viruses’ RNA genomes.
 In experiments in test tubes, the researchers determined that ddhCTP inhibits the RNA polymerases of Zika virus, West Nile virus, dengue virus, and hepatitis C. It also blocked replication of the Zika virus in monkey cells.